Tribal Trail Connector

 Project Charter Process

 Any project of this nature requires a formal Project Charter to serve as the official, binding, publicly-vetted plan for the project.
 A project charter requires stakeholder oversight and a plan for public outreach.
 This process is outlined on page 38 of the ITP.
+The Project Charter for the Tribal Trails project was approved by the Board of Commissioners on July 3, 2018.

 Will the traffic model be incorporated in this project?